photoprism/photoprism-docs/docs/getting-started/docker.md

     There is no default in case no password was provided.
 A minimum length of 4 characters is required.

 Commands on Linux may have to be prefixed with `sudo` when not running as root.
-Note that this will point the home directory placeholder `~` to `/root` in volume mounts.
+Note that this will point the home directory shortcut `~` to `/root` in volume mounts.
 Kernel security modules such as AppArmor and SELinux have been reported to cause [issues](troubleshooting/index.md).